2nd May 2018

 You must be aware that if you reconcile with your partner for 3 months or more, then the 12 month time period starts again.

 Other circumstances need to be considered as well.
 How long have you been married?
 Has it been less than 2 years?
 Are you still living together or has one party moved out following separation?
-If you are still living together or have been married less than 2 years, please come and speak to one of our family lawyers.
+If you are still living together or have been married less than 2 years, please come and speak to one of our family law solicitors.
 There are additional requirements you must meet in these circumstances to obtain a divorce.

 Please note the content of this post is information only and not legal advice.
 If you require legal advice it is best to contact one of our lawyers who can review your particular circumstances and then provide tailored advice according to your needs.